 He goes even further stating, “Only in charity, illuminated by the light of reason and faith, is it possible to pursue development goals that possess a more humane and humanizing value.”
 (CIV, 9)

-Implementation of CST, which is the route to true human development, requires we act, always, in charity.
+Implementing Catholic social teaching, which is the route to true human development, requires that we act, always, in charity.

 “Charity is at the heart of the Church’s social doctrine” (CIV, 2)